Night Scenes: For a Nocturnal History of Architecture

 3:05 PM UTC−05:00 On Backwardness: Swiss Resistance and Electric Light, 1900–1970, Chase Galis, ETH Zürich, Switzerland

-Examples of rural resistance against electric lighting, as in the case of Obermutten, run counter to the dominant history of Swiss electrification, typically characterised as a process that had the overwhelming support of public opinion.
-However, when this socially-motivated ‘expansion of infrastructure’ reached rural locations, it was met not with absolute support but rather a series of diverse and fragmented reactions including cases of organised resistance—particularly targeting the aesthetic, social and environmental effects of electric lighting seen to be incompatible with Swiss pastoral traditions and their fundamental attachment to natural conditions of darkness in the landscape.
+Instances of rural resistance, as seen in Obermutten, defy the prevailing narrative of Swiss electrification, commonly portrayed as a process enjoying widespread public support.
+However, when this socially-motivated ‘expansion of infrastructure’ reached rural locations, it was met not with absolute support but rather a series of diverse and fragmented reactions, including cases of organized resistance—particularly targeting the aesthetic, social, and environmental effects of electric lighting seen to be incompatible with Swiss pastoral traditions and their fundamental attachment to natural conditions of darkness in the landscape.

 Focusing on rural settings in Switzerland, this paper examines the scope of resistance against electric lighting between the 1900s and the 1970s.
 A look at nocturnal landscapes and peripheral housing sites provides a key starting point for understanding how electric lighting was perceived through its technological links with the rural environment.
-With an extended timeframe beyond the initial implementation of electrical infrastructure, this analysis provides tools for understanding how diverse strains of resistance against electric lighting cut across temporal, geographic and political divisions in 20th-century Switzerland.
-In this sense, the reactions against electric lighting can be disentangled from the dismissive characterisations of “backwardness,” typical of urban-centred, public discourse.
+By extending the timeframe beyond the initial implementation of electrical infrastructure, this analysis offers insights into how various forms of resistance against electric lighting transcended temporal, geographic, and political divisions in 20th-century Switzerland.
+In this sense, the reactions against electric lighting can be disentangled from the dismissive characterizations of “backwardness,” typical of urban-centered, public discourse.

 3:25 PM UTC−05:00 Byzantine Night: Subterranean Darkness as Productive Space, Maria Shevelkina, Stanford University, USA